Spintel NBN Review

 Spintel has improved its customer service options over the past few years, offering phone support, live chat, a responsive Facebook chat service, and more.
 The only key support option missing is a Spintel app for usage monitoring and self-service.
 Granted, these can be done via Spintel’s web portal, but more and more, we see the value of a great service management app, like My Optus or Optus@Home.

 Our experience dealing with Spintel’s customer support has been buttery smooth.
 Much more comfortable than a recent bout with one of the bigger telcos which shan’t be named here.
 However, it’s hard to ignore Spintel’s customer satisfaction rating on other user review platforms.
-On Product Review, Spintel scores a modest 2.8 out of 5.
-That might not seem great on paper, but the reality is, most telcos score low on user review sites, and 2.8 is half decent.
+On Product Review, Spintel scores a modest 3.2 out of 5.
+That might not seem great on paper, but the reality is, most telcos score low on user review sites, and 3.2 is pretty decent.

 There are a few exceptions.
-Aussie Broadband and Mate Broadband are two of Australia’s most highly rated providers amongst customers.
+Aussie Broadband and MATE are two of Australia’s most highly rated providers amongst customers.
 If customer service is your biggest concern, you might want to see what Aussie and Mate offer.
-Here are their most popular broadband plans.
+Here are their most popular NBN50 plans.

 Spintel NBN Features and Perks